 In August, four high school freshmen earned a big opportunity.
 The Cristo Rey Richmond students became paid Henrico County interns.

 The 14-year-old works one day a week in the Voter Registration and Elections Office.
-Her internship gives Gutierrez Ayala work experience and helps pay her high school tuition.
+Her internship gives Gutierrez work experience and helps pay her high school tuition.